- What day-to-day challenges do managers face, and how can they become opportunities for growth?

 Mike McDonald, Senior Workplace Consultant at Gallup, was our guest on a recent Called to Coach.
 In Part 2 of a series on managers, Mike shared Gallup data on some of the challenges managers face.
 These include pandemic-related issues of managing remote or hybrid workers and returning to the workplace; managing competing priorities, stress and wellbeing in their own lives; understanding what contributes to and enhances their own (and their team's) engagement at work; and their need for development conversations and plans to help them improve and advance.

 Gallup Called to Coach Webcast Series -- Season 9, Episode 22.
 This is Part 2 of a 4-part series on managers.
-Access Part 1 of this series on managers.
+Access Part 1, Part 3 and Part 4 of this series on managers.

 Managers ... struggle with ... unclear expectations; excessive or misaligned workload and distractions; job stress and frustrations.
 They don't get to spend much time thinking about their strengths developmentally.Mike McDonald, 18:57